-The District will treat all partners equitably, and will reimburse partners in a timely manner.

-The IPAOM Reserve is not a source of ongoing funding.
-Funding will be provided for a maximum of three years, unless extraordinary circumstances can be demonstrated.
-Entities receiving funding are expected to demonstrate that their costs reflect market rates and standard practices for planning, developing, operating and maintaining recreational lands.
-Entities will be subject to a transfer or funding agreement, to the terms of a conservation easement to be retained by the District and to the provisions of a required recreation covenant.
-The District will conduct an annual review and audit.
+The District will continue to treat all partners equitably, and will reimburse partners in a timely manner.
+Entities seeking funding are expected to demonstrate that their costs reflect market rates and standard practices for planning, developing, operating and maintaining recreational lands.
+Entities will be subject to a transfer or funding agreement, to the terms of a conservation easement to be retained by the District and to the provisions of a recreation covenant, if required.
+The District will conduct an annual review and audit of expenditures.